Discover the Best of the Musée d’Orsay in Paris

 To truly appreciate Paris, rent an apartment and settle in for the long haul.
 For the entire month of March one year, Gregg and I stayed in an apartment in Montparnasse.
 We spent our mornings painting (him) and writing (me) before setting out almost every afternoon to explore the artsy delights of Paris.

-We never ran out of things to see then or on subsequent trips.
-In fact, a stopover in Paris has been on our itinerary for almost all of our dozen-plus trips to Europe.
+I’ve never ran out of things to see in Paris.
+In fact, a stopover in Paris has been on my itinerary for almost all of our dozen-plus trips to Europe.
 Here are four posts related to Paris.

 And here are some suggestions for things to see, skip-the-line tickets, and tours in Paris.